Skip to content

 EQUALS

-The '=' symbol indicating equality between two expressions.
+The '=' symbol, indicating equality between two expressions.

 DIVIDED BY

-The '÷' or '/' symbol representing division.
+The '÷' symbol or '/' symbol, representing division.

 MINUS

-The '-' symbol representing subtraction or negative values.
+The '-' symbol, representing subtraction or negative values.

 PLUS

-The '+' symbol representing addition or positive values.
+The '+' symbol, representing addition or positive values.

 PUNCTUATION MARKS